 According to the National Institute on Drug Abuse, there are over 1.5 million people in the United States who currently use cocaine.
 The vast majority of them are young adults who are under the age of 25 years old.

-This is problematic because of the long-term impact the drug has on their physical and emotional health.
+This is problematic because of the long-term impact the drug has on their physical and mental health.

 Not only does cocaine affect the reward centers of the brain, but it can reduce a person’s ability to recognize their need for sleep.
-This, in turn, can lead to the development of a sleep disorder called insomnia.
+This, in turn, can lead to the development of a sleep disorder called insomnia, which may affect a person’s amount of sleep and sleep quality as well as other sleep-related issues.

 Like any other health issue related to addiction, insomnia has to be treated differently because of the potential dependency issues at play.